-- 13. Purchased 2 Community buses and one Dial-A-Ride vehicle and one Dial-A-Bus; - 14.
-Develop new services which enhance mobility we are in our third year of a 3 + 1 year Public Social Partnership with The City of Edinburgh Council, Lothian Community Transport Services, Pilton Equality Project, South Edinburgh Amenities Group and The DOVE Centre; - 15.
-Ongoing development of stakeholder relationships and ways we can work with The City of Edinburgh Council; West Lothian Council; Midlothian Council; and East Lothian Council.
-New services include school transport for children with complex health needs, Adult Day Centres and Community bus services; - 16.
+- 16. Ongoing development of stakeholder relationships and ways we can work with The City of Edinburgh Council; West Lothian Council; Midlothian Council; and East Lothian Council.
+New services include - school transport for children with complex health needs, Adult Day Centres and Community bus services; - 17.
 Member of ECO Stars which enables us to monitor our carbon footprint yearly.
-Drivers are trained in fuel efficient driving; - 17.
-West Lothian Dial-A-Bus changed from a Section 19 to a Section 22 operation to allow users to use their Concessionary Travel Entitlement; - 18.
-Providing a Section 22 Operators Licence service in partnership with West Lothian Council for the residents of Broxburn and Uphall; - 19.
-Implemented contactless payments on all vehicles; - 20.
-Develop the Organisation: we reviewed and implemented a 5-year strategy; one of the recommendations of the Board was to authorise the Chief Executive to carry out an organisational review with the support of the Cranfield Trust which included: - that HcL diversifies its services as outlined in HcL's Strategy Report; - · develops key performance indicators based on strategy outcomes; - provides ongoing governance training for Executive Members; - refreshed the Opening Doors Strategy document; - encourages more people to become members; - · reviews and updates our image including corporate branding; - increases efficiency, through minimising vehicle and administrative overheads to exploit new technology; - 21.
-Engaged with funders to fully understanding their policy priorities and to communicate effectively the contribution that HcL makes in meeting these policies; - 22.
-Partnership working collaborated with partner organisations in the public, voluntary or private sectors where this advances our strategic aims; - 23.
-Monitoring and evaluation of our services both statistically and qualitatively e.g. seeking feedback from passengers, members and stakeholders.
+Drivers are trained in fuel efficient driving; - 18.
+West Lothian Dial-A-Bus changed from a Section 19 to a Section 22 operation to allow users to use their Concessionary Travel Entitlement; - 19.
+After a successful pilot in partnership with West Lothian Council, our local bus service (Broxburn & Uphall Town Service) has increased to an hourly service to 2 buses; - 20.
+Working towards implementing a Section 22 operation in Edinburgh, Midlothian and East Lothian in 2023; - 21.
+Continued to develop the Organisation: we reviewed and implemented a 5-year strategy; one of the recommendations of the Board was to authorise the Chief Executive to carry out an organisational review with the support of the Cranfield Trust which included: - that HcL diversifies its services as outlined in HcL's Strategy Report; - develops key performance indicators based on strategy outcomes; - provides ongoing governance training for Executive Members; - refreshed the Opening Doors Strategy document; - encourages more people to become members; - reviews and updates our image including corporate branding; - increases efficiency, through minimising vehicle and administrative overheads to exploit new technology; - 22.
+Engaged with funders to fully understanding their policy priorities and to communicate effectively the contribution that HcL makes in meeting these policies; - 23.
+Partnership working collaborated with partner organisations in the public, voluntary or private sectors where this advances our strategic aims; - 24.
+Monitoring and evaluation of our services both statistically and qualitatively e.g. seeking feedback from passengers, members and stakeholders; - 25.
+HcL staff became Dementia Friends Dementia Friends Scotland is part of a social action movement to increase awareness of dementia and to address the stigma experienced by many people living with the illness; - 26.
+Employed a trainer to deliver all staff training inhouse.